 Streamline, secure and save with a cloud-first strategy.

-If nothing else, 2020 has proven that IT today needs to offer the agility, scalability and resilience for businesses to survive and thrive.
-So, as we approach the new year, many of us are reflecting on our successes and opportunities for improvement, whilst also planning how best to move forward.
-Clearly digital efforts will continue to accelerate and consolidate over the year ahead to address future demands.
+IT today needs to offer the agility, scalability and resilience for businesses to both survive and thrive.
+Now longer-term hybrid working is a real possibility for many, it’s important to reflect on current successes and opportunities for improvement, whilst also planning ahead.
+Clearly, digital efforts will continue to accelerate and consolidate over the years ahead to meet future demands.
 And for almost every firm, this will involve cloud technologies.

-Of course, the cloud itself is not a new concept - 93% of all UK businesses were already using it before the pandemic in one way or another*.
+Of course, the cloud itself is not a new concept – before the pandemic, 93% of UK businesses were already using it in one way or another*.
 And rather than simply being viewed as an end goal, the cloud serves as a fundamental tool in enabling organisations to overcome business challenges whilst remaining competitive.
-Here’s a reminder of how…
+Here’s a reminder how…

 Simplifying IT management

 As technologies rapidly evolve and require an ever-expanding skill set, it’s widely acknowledged that workload is a top IT challenge.
 IT teams are balancing the management of an increasing IT estate along with the maintenance burden of existing IT infrastructure – all whilst responding to changing business demands.
 This leaves very little time to focus on driving innovation.

 Easy to control and manage, the cloud can help alleviate this pressure that IT teams face.
 Cloud services can be set up without needing to be physically on site, and as there’s no physical infrastructure, services are quick to deploy, change and scale, whilst also giving control of your requirements.
 And by their very nature, cloud services benefit from perpetual updates, freeing up the IT team to focus on more strategic value-added projects.

 Keeping business secure